 Regardless of how visual and engaging you make your content, you can’t expect your customers to remember a litany of details and specifications.
 Especially if you have larger and more complex engineering products and solutions you want to showcase, we’d recommend letting users send themselves the information they’ll need to look back over later.

 You can do this by getting them to enter their email address or use a QR code on your touchscreen experience.
 The types of content they can do this with might include blueprints or maps, PDFs, documents and even visual content such as infographics or videos.
 Content can be marked by a user for download and be put in a basket of content ready to be sent.

 Advice on your next steps

 Now that we’ve given you a better idea of some of the ways you can showcase innovative engineering could an interactive touchscreen be the way forward for you?
 In truth, there are so many possibilities that interactive touchscreens open up – the only limit’s your imagination!

 If you get it right, interactive touchscreens can be a great addition to your customer-facing space.
 But how do you go about doing it?
 Well, we’ve put together some tips on how to get started right here on our blog.
 Hopefully, this should give you some key pointers to think about.

 However, there is a lot to consider, so if you’re feeling a bit overwhelmed, our advice would be to seek out an experienced interactive design agency who should be happy to listen to your needs and give you some free, impartial advice before going any further.

 We’d also recommend asking to see some previous examples of their work on similar projects.

-If you’d like to learn more about what’s possible with an interactive touchscreen experience for your engineering business use the handy contact form below to get in touch with us.
+If you’d like to learn more about what’s possible with an interactive touchscreen experience for your engineering business get in touch with us.
 We’re always here to answer any questions to help talk you through your options.
 We read and respond to every message we receive.